 - Open spaces at a variety of scales.
 There are few large-scale event spaces in Haymarket.
 Belmore Park provides a key opportunity; - Evolution of the Chinatown Markets.
-Harbour and Hay Streets could provide 150% more market space than the current offering in Dixon and Little Hay Streets; - More hardstand areas such as wide footpaths that do not require road closures, which add expense and time to events and can restrict small and innovative event operators; - Generous public seating and tables at a variety of scales that are free for all to use; - Ambient or changeable street lighting; - Power supply for event operators.
+Harbour and Thomas Streets and Ultimo Road could provide more space than the current offering in Dixon and Little Hay Streets.
+The community has also told us that they would like to see Thai markets in Campbell Street and Belmore Park; - More hardstand areas such as wide footpaths that do not require road closures, which add expense and time to events and can restrict small and innovative event operators; - Generous public seating and tables at a variety of scales that are free for all to use; - Ambient or dimmable street lighting; - Power supply for event operators.
 Regular, inpole 3-phase and GPO power is preferred; - Water supply for public use and for operators; - Regular access to public toilets; and - Access to affordable public parking.